-Global climate change is the biggest environmental problem that mankind has ever had to address.If it is not addressed, it has the potential to make this planet a very uncomfortable place for humans to live on and could lead to mass migration, severe flooding, food and water shortages, and extreme weather events that will affect everyone.
+Global climate change is the biggest environmental problem that mankind has ever had to address.This is because, if it is not addressed, it has the potential to make this planet a very uncomfortable place for humans to live on and could lead to severe flooding, food shortages, shortage of drinking water and extreme weather events that will affect everyone.

 See the separate section on climate change for more information.

-The graph shows the trend in emissions from Ireland since 1990 and out Annual Emission Allocations.
-It shows that we are missing our targets and will continue to miss them unless change is implemented.
-Per capita, Ireland's emissions are very high when compared to countries such as China and India.
+The graph shows the trend in emissions from Ireland since 1990 and indicates that for 2012 national emissions were reasonably below our Kyoto Protocol limit.
+However, per capita, Ireland's emissions are very high when compared to countries such as China and India.

 Challenges for the Future

 All of the recent measurements and observations indicate that the reductions agreed in Kyoto are not nearly enough to limit global climate change and so international negotiations are now taking place to agree much larger reductions.
 The EU has already committed to a reduction of 20% below 2005 levels and undertook a 30% reduction if other countries agree to play their part.
 These commitments would require Ireland to reduce greenhouse gas emissions to 54.7 or 48 million tonnes by 2020 depending on the final agreement.